Milan (1967 film): Plot

 The movie starts with the marriage of Radha Devi and Gopinath (Nutan and Sunil Dutt).
 They start on their honeymoon and have to cross a river on a ferry boat.
 While they are in the middle of the river, Gopinath suddenly begins to hallucinate about a whirlpool and shouts that they are going to die.
-Despite Radha and the boatman's reassurances, Gopinath cannot be calmed, so Radha asks the boatman to take them to the nearby shore.
+Despite Radha and the boatman's reassurances, Gopinath cannot be calmed, so Radha asks the boatman to take them to the nearby bank.
 Once they reach there, Gopinath starts to say things about Bibiji and a palace that should be there.
 Radha gets confused and follows him.

 They meet with an old man who tells them that Bibiji and Gopi are long dead and their palace is now in ruins.
 Gopinath asks about Gowri, the shepherd girl.
 The old man tells them that she is still alive and would come daily to the graves of Gopi and Radha.
 While they are talking, an old lady comes there and Gopi recognizes her as Gowri.
 They go to her and she too recognizes them and tells them that they took rebirth to live together in this life.
 She starts to narrate their story.

 Gopi was a poor orphan living with his grandmother in a village on the banks of Ganges.
 He carries passengers on his boat across the river for a living.
 Radha was a daughter of a zamindar and studies in the city college.
 Gopi carries her across the river and gives her a rose every day.
 Radha finds his innocence lively and maintains a platonic relation with him.
 He teaches her a song which makes her the winner of singing competition in the college.
 Gowri (Jamuna), a shepherd girl has feelings for Gopi and always thinks that they are going to marry one day despite Gopi's disinterest for her.
 Meanwhile, Rambabu (Deven Varma), Radha's classmate gets attracted to her and starts pursuing.
 He writes a letter to Radha expressing his love.
 Radha gets angry for that and sends Gopi to teach him a lesson.
 But her step mother finds that letter and thinks that Radha is also interested in Rambabu.
 She sends her brother and Radha's uncle (Pran) to settle this matter.